-Judith Wich-Wenning: Please tell us about the latest developments at Albadeia!
+Judith Wenning: Please tell us about the latest developments at Albadeia!

 Dr. Nasr Marei: The process of learning breeding is a continuous process.
 There are many new things one learns everyday.
 I believe that a breeder should always work on the refinement of his/her herd.
-So my objective in improving the quality of my horses is still and will so my corrective in improving the quality of my horses is still and will always be, underway.
+So my objective in improving the quality of my horses is still and will always be, underway.